 - Cheese /sour cream or Greek yogurt *if desired

-- In a Large Ziploc bag place all the ingredient for the marinade, mix then add cut into strips flank steak.
-Mix the bag to code all the slices then let it marinade for 10-15 minutes, but it could be in the fridge overnight *it will give you even richer and deeper flavor.
+- In a Large Ziploc bag, place all the ingredient for the marinade, mix, then add cut into strip flank steak.
+Mix the bag to code all the slices, then let it marinade for 10-15 minutes, but it could be in the fridge overnight *it will give you even richer and deeper flavor.

 - Serve it over the creamy hot polenta with perhaps a spring of rosemary for the presentation.

-You may use coarse ground cornmeal, but it does takes longer to cook!
+You may use coarsely ground cornmeal, but it does take longer to cook!

 Chicken, pork, turkey can be used for this recipe instead of the beef.

-I used beef flank steak but you can use any cut that you have, just make sure to marinade/cook according to the cut.
+I used beef flank steak, but you can use any cut that you have, just make sure to marinade/cook according to the